ssb-junkyard/ssb-feed/README.md

 A publishing interface for scuttlebutt feeds.

+Track the state necessary to publish ssb feeds.
+This is built into secure-scuttlebutt, where it validates replicated messages, and it is also used "remotely" in patchbay.

 By default, [Scuttlebot](https://ssbc.github.io/scuttlebot/) uses a "master" identity/feed, which `sbot.publish()` will append new messages to.
 If you want to manipulate additional feeds, you can load the keypair and then use this library to do so.

 ## Example